Headford

 The town is the centre of an area which contains a number of prehistoric burial cairns, Iron Age stone enclosures, early Norman and later castles, and several monastic sites.
 These include Ross Errilly Friary, located northwest of Headford, which is one of the best preserved monastic ruins of its period in Ireland.

-According to 2016 census, there were 973 people living in Headford in April 2016.
+According to 2022 census, there were 1,235 people living in Headford.

 History

 In his 1837 Topographical Dictionary of Ireland, Samuel Lewis recorded a population of 1,441.
 He described the town in some detail:

 This is a neat and clean town, having been much improved by its proprietor, R. J. Mansergh St. George, Esq.; it has a considerable trade, and commands fine views of Lough Corrib, and the mountains of Joyces' country and Mayo.
 It comprises 217 houses, is a chief constabulary police station, and has petty sessions on Mondays; here is also a dispensary.
 Bobbin lace, coarse linen, and flannel are made.
 The market is on Tuesday, and fairs are held on May 11th and Oct.
 14th.
 Headford Castle is the residence of R. J. M. St. George, Esq.; it is a handsome modern building, erected on the ruins of the ancient castle; the extensive demesne, which is laid out with great taste, is entered from the town by a good gateway.
 Here is also Clydagh House, the seat of G. Staunton Lynch, Esq.

 The St. George's family ownership of the town is explored in "Headford, County Galway, 1775-1901" by Gerardine Candon (ISBN 1-85182-764-1).

+The tradition of lacemaking in Headford has been covered in exhibitions and public artworks, and in the Irish National Inventory of Intangible Cultural Heritage.
+Lace, in a style known as Torchon, is reproduced by modern lacemakers.
+A public art project, the Lace Matrix, created a sculpture of iron and lace to represent the local lace tradition.
+A renewal of the lace artwork was installed in 2024 by the lace artist Tarmo Thorström, entitled Cyclogenesis.